 At any time, the U.S. federal income tax laws or regulations governing REITs or the administrative interpretations of those laws or regulations may be amended.
-We cannot predict when or if any new U.S. federal income tax law, regulation or administrative interpretation, or any amendment to any existing U.S. federal income tax law, regulation or administrative interpretation or interpretation may take effect retroactively.
+We cannot predict when or if any new U.S. federal income tax law, regulation or administrative interpretation, or any amendment to any existing U.S. federal income tax law, regulation or administrative interpretation, will be adopted, promulgated or become effective and any such law, regulation or interpretation may take effect retroactively.
 Any such change could result in an increase in our, or our stockholders', tax liability or require changes in the manner in which we operate in order to minimize increases in our tax liability.
 A shortfall in tax revenues for states and municipalities in which we operate may lead to an increase in the frequency and size of such changes.
 If such changes occur, we may be required to pay additional taxes on our assets or income or be subject to additional restrictions.
-These increased tax costs could, among other things, adversely affect our change in, or any new, U.S. federal income tax law, regulation, or administrative interpretation.
+These increased tax costs could, among other things, adversely affect our financial condition, the results of operations, and the amount of cash available for the payment of dividends.
+We and our stockholders could be adversely affected by any such change in, or any new, U.S. federal income tax law, regulation, or administrative interpretation.